 Overview on C/C++ type promotion

-September 24, 2009 by sayeo87
+September 24, 2009

 These are some very helpful comments I came across from Stack Overflow.
 Thanks to Martin York and Adam Liss for providing these useful and concise comments.